 In Colmar, I can recommend Le Second du Cercle.
 It is a very popular local wine bar, tucked away in a little side street.
 Come early as it gets packed quickly!

-I’ve spent over a week in Alsace of which I rented an (electrical) bike for 2 days.
+I’ve spent over a week in Alsace where I rented an (electrical) bike for 2 days.
 These 2 days were the best days of the trip.
 And that is why I want to mention them.

 Basically, the principle is the same as if you would be driving your own car, but you’ll cover less distance by bike.
 This way, you can really taste a couple of wines in the region.